Skip to content

 name (str): Name assigned to the new region.

-polygon_points (List[Tuple]): List of (x, y) coordinates defining the region's polygon.
+polygon_points (list[tuple]): List of (x, y) coordinates defining the region's polygon.

-region_color (Tuple): BGR color for region visualization.
+region_color (tuple[int, int, int]): BGR color for region visualization.

 """